rspamd/rspamd.com/doc/faq.md

 All packages are signed and should also be downloaded using `https`.
 Debugging packages are also available (`rspamd-debuginfo` for RPM packages and `rspamd-dbg` for DEB ones).

 ASAN packages are built with minimum optimizations and include [Address Sanitizer](https://en.wikipedia.org/wiki/AddressSanitizer) to allow debugging issues.
-These packages are significanlty slower and are not recommended for normal production usage (however, they **could** be) but they might be essential to debug Rspamd issues.
+These packages are significantly slower and are not recommended for normal production usage (however, they **could** be) but they might be essential to debug Rspamd issues.

 ### Resolver setup